ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-How I Overused localStorage and Accidentally Made My App Feel Like Dial-Up Internet - <a href="https://javascript.plainenglish.io/how-i-overused-localstorage-and-accidentally-made-my-app-feel-like-dial-up-internet-97f01fba71e1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Made My JavaScript App 3× Faster by Killing My Own Code - <a href="https://javascript.plainenglish.io/how-i-made-my-javascript-app-3-faster-by-killing-my-own-code-65dadff289e2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shahzaibasif`**

-<blockquote>The day I learned that saving everything to localStorage can freeze your main thread
+<blockquote>The weird story of how deleting “clever” features boosted performance and saved my sanity
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The JavaScript Fatigue Trap: How I Burned Out Chasing Every New Framework - <a href="https://javascript.plainenglish.io/the-javascript-fatigue-trap-how-i-burned-out-chasing-every-new-framework-54956dc46aa5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried Building a Real-Time Notification System With JavaScript — Here’s What I Learned - <a href="https://javascript.plainenglish.io/i-tried-building-a-real-time-notification-system-with-javascript-heres-what-i-learned-59dcc071f5a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>What happened when I tried to master every shiny tool — and how I finally found peace in plain JavaScript
+<blockquote>How I went from console logs to push notifications popping up in real time, all with a few lines of JavaScript magic.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-The JavaScript Trick That Changed How I Built Web Apps Forever - <a href="https://medium.com/codrift/the-javascript-trick-that-changed-how-i-built-web-apps-forever-a4eb8b68a4ff?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Library That Made My Side Project Look Professional Instantly - <a href="https://javascript.plainenglish.io/the-javascript-library-that-made-my-side-project-look-professional-instantly-aa1b9f64a8cf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Abdul Ahad`**

-<blockquote>From messy callbacks to building sleek, production-ready apps that actually impressed clients
+<blockquote>How One Decision Took My Project From “Student Work” to “Client-Ready”
-Continue reading on Codrift »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-JavaScript Is Messy, But It Still Made Me a Full-Stack Developer Who Gets Paid - <a href="https://medium.com/@kainatnafees/javascript-is-messy-but-it-still-made-me-a-full-stack-developer-who-gets-paid-812f1b4e1f72?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Turned a Boring Form Into a Smart App With Just JavaScript - <a href="https://javascript.plainenglish.io/how-i-turned-a-boring-form-into-a-smart-app-with-just-javascript-84d0ebec82ed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Codrift `**

-<blockquote>How I turned chaos into cash by learning to embrace JavaScript’s quirks
+<blockquote>When I first started working with forms in web development, I always thought of them as the dullest part of any project.
+Fields…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-How My Tiny JavaScript Widget Became a Passive Income Stream - <a href="https://medium.com/@saforanafees02/how-my-tiny-javascript-widget-became-a-passive-income-stream-fdd49f3e2a13?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Experiment That Made My Website Feel Like a Mobile App - <a href="https://javascript.plainenglish.io/the-javascript-experiment-that-made-my-website-feel-like-a-mobile-app-abb124a9a31d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Codrift `**

-<blockquote>From a simple browser snippet to a real SaaS component businesses now pay for every month
+<blockquote>How One Weekend of Code Changed the Way I Build
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6. # Building a Cross-Framework Barcode Scanner with WebAssembly: A Complete Guide - <a href="https://medium.com/@rahulapgm/building-a-cross-framework-barcode-scanner-with-webassembly-a-complete-guide-d707d7ebfd8e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+I Tried Building a Browser Game in JavaScript Over a Weekend — Here’s What Happened - <a href="https://javascript.plainenglish.io/i-tried-building-a-browser-game-in-javascript-over-a-weekend-heres-what-happened-86bb11fd8eb0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Arunachalam`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>In today’s digital world, barcode scanning has become an essential feature for many applications — from inventory management to mobile…
+<blockquote>It all started on a Friday evening when I thought, “What if I could build a game in my browser in just two days?”
+I wasn’t aiming to…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Understanding Timeout Cancellation in JavaScript (LeetCode 2715) - <a href="https://medium.com/@heshaedmon/understanding-timeout-cancellation-in-javascript-leetcode-2715-cb005a9eff5b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Shortcut That Made My Portfolio Stand Out to Clients - <a href="https://javascript.plainenglish.io/the-javascript-shortcut-that-made-my-portfolio-stand-out-to-clients-9645a89d9afc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hesha Edmon`**
+✍️ **posted by `Ahad Ahad`**

-<blockquote>In this blog post, we’ll dive into LeetCode problem 2715: Timeout Cancellation.
-This is a practical JavaScript challenge often encountered…
+<blockquote>How One Small Trick Made a Big Difference
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>8.
-How JavaScript Became My Shortcut to Building Real-World Projects - <a href="https://medium.com/@kainatnafees/how-javascript-became-my-shortcut-to-building-real-world-projects-5843cd72ae3d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Accidentally Created a Memory Leak in My JS App (And Crawled Out Alive) - <a href="https://blog.stackademic.com/how-i-accidentally-created-a-memory-leak-in-my-js-app-and-crawled-out-alive-c0853d682af8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Shahzaibasif`**

-<blockquote>I started with simple DOM tricks, but over time JavaScript turned into the engine behind dashboards, automations, and apps that people…
+<blockquote>The day my browser tab hit 2.5 GB RAM and what it taught me about garbage collection in JavaScript
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>9.
-How Penpal.js makes cross-window communication clean, secure, and ridiculously easy. - <a href="https://medium.com/codeelevation/how-penpal-js-makes-cross-window-communication-clean-secure-and-ridiculously-easy-9bc5d7aae67e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JS Maraiya`**

-<blockquote>How I stopped fighting with postMessage and started using Penpal.js
-Continue reading on CodeElevation »</blockquote>

-<h3>10.
-How I Built a JavaScript App That Quietly Earns Me Side Income - <a href="https://medium.com/@saforanafees02/how-i-built-a-javascript-app-that-quietly-earns-me-side-income-407a8a936f1d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Browser to Backend: How I Built My First Full App With JavaScript - <a href="https://medium.com/codrift/from-browser-to-backend-how-i-built-my-first-full-app-with-javascript-6f91e8c6c82d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Codrift `**

-<blockquote>From a single webpage script to a full-fledged web app that small businesses actually paid for — the complete story
+<blockquote>The messy, fun, and eye-opening journey of going full-stack with a language I thought I only knew for buttons and animations.
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>